 If you’re reading this article, you’ve most likely got one (or all) of the following queries:

-Whatever the reason, you’re looking for a solution to avoid plagiarism.
+Whatever the reason, you’re looking for a solution to copy and paste without triggering plagiarism. 🤔

 So what’s the answer?

 How to Copy and Paste Without Plagiarizing Online

 To give you a better idea, here’s an example of copy-paste plagiarism.